turingschool/front-end-curriculum/lessons/module-1/git-review.md

 ### FAQs

-- If I make a type in a commit message, how can I change it?
+- If I make a typo in a commit message, how can I change it?
 [Resource](https://help.github.com/en/articles/changing-a-commit-message)
 - I hear people talk about `git blame` - what even is it and why would we use it?
 [Resource](https://www.atlassian.com/git/tutorials/inspecting-a-repository/git-blame)

 ## Solo Practice